For Immediate Release

 For additional information regarding FY19 GGR, including information by region and facility size, as well as information regarding the Pandemic’s effect on the tribal gaming industry, please visit the NIGC website at www.nigc.gov.
-For media inquires, please contact Mavis Harris at email@example.com.
+For media inquiries, please contact Mavis Harris at firstname.lastname@example.org.

 For more detailed information, refer to our National Indian Gaming Commission website.